GianlucaP106/gotmux/README.md

 # gotmux

-Gotmux is a comprehensive library designed to interact with tmux, communicating through the tmux CLI and aiming to offer complete functionality for tmux integration.
+A comprehensive library designed to interact with tmux, communicating through the tmux CLI and aiming to offer complete functionality for tmux integration.

 ## Installation